TriageCapacityPlanning/Testable-Artifiact/README.md

 ```bash
 docker-compose up --build -d
 ```
-then when the compose shows that `app` has been built open your browser to ``http://localhost:4200/interval-prediction``
+then when the compose shows that `app` has been compiled successfully, `api` has debug mode on and `ml exited with code 0` open your browser to ``http://localhost:4200/interval-prediction``

 ## Usage